balena-io/debugging-masterclass/README.md

 examining them will not, for example, give any insight as to why the reboot may have occurred (or which services may have failed causing a reboot).

-To alleviate this, balenaOS allows the enabling of persistent journals (logs) to be enabled by customers.
-The easiest way to achieve this is to go the the Dashboard URL for the application or device in question, select 'Fleet Configuration' or 'Device Configuration' respectively, and then toggle 'Enable persistent logging.'.
-If toggled on an application, all devices associated with that application will have persistent journals enabled, else it will be enabled only for the device selected.
+To alleviate this, balenaOS allows persistent journals (logs) to be enabled by customers.
+The easiest way to achieve this is to go the the Dashboard URL for the application or device in question, select 'Fleet Configuration' or 'Device Configuration' respectively, and then select 'Activate' on 'Enable persistent logging'.
+If selected on an application, all devices associated with that application will have persistent journals enabled, else it will be enabled only for the device selected.
 Because the enabling/disabling of persistent journals affects where they are stored, the device will reboot once selected to ensure that the settings are applied.

 Once persistent journals are enabled, they end up stored as part of the state partition on the device (either on SD card, eMMC, harddisk, etc.).
 This is